 Enough introduction, let’s get down to business and discover what to do during one day in Villajoyosa, Spain.

-As you already know Villajoyosa’s main attractions are its colorful houses which give the town a unique vibe and make it one of the most picturesque and colorful towns along the coast.
+As you already know Villajoyosa’s main attractions are its iconic colorful houses which give the town a unique vibe and make it one of the most picturesque and colorful towns along the coast.
+Colorful houses are located on Carrer Arsenal in Villajoyosa Old Town.
 Taking a walk through the maze of narrow, colorful streets and enjoying pretty squares is a must.
+In Villajoyosa’s old town you’ll also find remains of the defensive walls from the 16th century, Santa Maria de la Vila Joiosa church located on Plaça Església, and La Vila Museum.

 Fun fact.
-Why are the houses so colorful?
+Why are the houses in Villajoyosa Old Town so colorful?
 According to one legend, bright colors helped fishermen to find their way back home in the evenings.
 Another legend says that since every fisherman had painted his boats in a specific color they used the leftover paint for the facades of their homes.
 But unfortunately, nobody seems to know the correct version.

-Enjoy your time on beautiful sandy beaches watching the azure Mediterranean Sea and colorful houses.
-The main beach of the Villajoyosa is Playa la Villajoyosa.
-You can also find other smaller beaches nearby, like Playa del Bol Nou or Playa del Varadero.
+One of the best things to do in a coastal town is to hit the beach or two, right?
+In Villajoyosa you can enjoy your time on beautiful sandy beaches watching the azure Mediterranean Sea and colorful houses.
+The main Villajoyosa beach is Playa la Villajoyosa.
+You can also find other smaller but equally charming beaches nearby, like Playa del Bol Nou, Platja Torres, or Playa del Varadero.

 Nudist beach Racó del Conill